About

 Designers rarely have a linear path.
 Here’s mine.

-After my time in news, I had stints in supply chain operations and B2B marketing, then moved to Chicago in 2013 to be part of the city’s quickly growing startup community.
+After my time in news, I had stints in supply chain operations and B2B marketing, then moved to Chicago in 2013 to be part of the city’s quickly growing tech startup community.
 It was here where I got my first taste of user experience design.
-The ability to ask questions, dig into meaty problems, and help solve them?
-I was in.
+The ability to ask questions, dig into meaty problems, and help solve them was instantly interesting to me.
 But even though the work was fun, I found that I still really missed the sense of civic duty I felt in journalism.

-This desire to combine the two is what eventually brought me to my current role — a place where I can apply the inquiry and curiosity of design to problems faced by everyday citizens and public servants.
-I’ve worked on multiple projects across several federal agencies as an individual contributor and design lead.
-I currently consult on design leadership and strategy across several of our government projects while supporting three senior designers and one design manager’s growth as their supervisor.
+This desire to combine the two is what eventually brought me to Truss in 2018, a small government contractor where I could apply the inquiry and curiosity of design to problems faced by everyday citizens and public servants.
+I worked on multiple projects across several federal agencies as an individual contributor and design lead, while also supporting three senior designers and one design manager’s growth as their supervisor.

 While I can contribute across several areas of the design stack, my depth of expertise lies in content design, strategy, and research.
 Writing is how I got my entry into design, and is still one of my favorite parts of the work.
 I feel strongly that the words are the most important part of an interface and will forever be an advocate of plain language and content-first design.
 And when it comes to research, the curiosity that came with being a journalist back in the day never quite went away.
 I love to understand what makes people tick, how large systems unfurl behind the scenes, and how we can use what we learn to drive evidence-based decision-making.